vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Porcupine quill, used by bride, 367, 874.
 Porphyry, Neo-Platonist (A.D.232-801), 612.
 Porridge, as cosmic principle, 275, 445.
 Portents, 392.

-Poseidon, Greek god (on derivation Пore ▲äs; Kretschmer, Пori-Aa (Aαov); Hoffmann, see R. Loewe, KZ. li.
+Poseidon, Greek god (on derivation Пore ▲ās; Kretschmer, Пori-Aa (Aαov); Hoffmann, see R. Loewe, KZ. li.
 219 f.), 469, n.
 4.

 662